ryvanyo/syllabler/README.md

 You must use utf8_decode before pass the word to the object, this is because the library convert the word to utf8 and recodification to utf8 must give problems.

-**Don't keep together dipthongs with "H" in the middle, like "prohibición".**
+**Doesn't keep the "H" with it in the middle in some diphtongs, like "prohibición" and it should.**

 ----
 ## More relative information (in Spanish):